More

 Typical SSO Workflow for Microsoft Entra on Scalefusion OneIdP

-OneIdP enhances Microsoft Entra SSO by adding device-centric security that Entra alone lacks.
+OneIdP enhances Microsoft Entra single sign-on by adding device-centric security that Entra alone lacks.
 It enforces real-time device compliance, blocking rooted, jailbroken, or unmanaged devices before granting access.
 This closes security gaps beyond standard identity checks.
 It enhances security by adding browser restrictions, ensuring access only from trusted, up-to-date browsers for a safer, more controlled login experience.

 The centralized User Portal of Scalefusion OneIdP lets employees sign in once to access all Entra-integrated apps, reducing password fatigue and streamlining workflows.
-It extends conditional access by evaluating device OS, IP, location, MFA, and other real-time signals, dynamically grouping users for precise, context-aware policies.
+It extends conditional access by evaluating device OS, IP, location, MFA, and other real-time signals, dynamically grouping users and groups for precise, context-aware policies.

 Want to bring context to your Entra identity Stack?